Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

 Each chalet opens onto a private veranda and unbroken granite horizon.
 This is what you wake up to.

-I spent 5 adventurous and memorable days exploring prehistoric cave art with TK, the lodge's intrepid and knowledgeable guide.
-Excellent accommodations in a spectacular setting, great food, friendly staff.
-All in all: 5 stars.
+"I spent 5 adventurous and memorable days exploring prehistoric cave art — some obscure and remote — with TK, the lodge's intrepid and knowledgeable guide.
+Unlike anything I've experienced on a vacation."

 Nestled within the UNESCO-listed Matobo National Park, a scenic journey from Bulawayo — Zimbabwe's historic gateway to extraordinary wilderness.

-Tell us a little about your trip and we'll get back to you within 24 hours.
+Tell us a little about your trip and we'll get back to you within 2 hours.

 TripAdvisor Hall of Fame · Est. 1994 · Over 290 Five-Star Reviews